enrico-sorcinelli/taxonomies-sortable/README.md

 1. Activate the plugin through the _Plugins_ screen in WordPress.
 1. Use the _Settings->Taxonomies_ Sortable screen to configure the plugin by selecting non-hierarchical taxonomies you want to make sortable.

+# Usage

+Once the plugin is installed you can make a taxonomy sortable in the following ways:

+* Programmatically, by adding `'sortable' => true` argument in `register_taxonomy()`.
+* Programmatically, by using `taxonomies_sortables` filter below.
+* With the administration plugin setting page.

+Note that making a taxonomy sortable, implicitly means also setting `sort => true` for that taxonomy.

 # Hooks

 ## `taxonomies_sortables`